Skip to Content

 Chicago Overtime Attorneys

-Supporting Clients for Over 100 Years
+Trusted Support for Over 100 Years in Illinois

 Overtime pay is compensation for an eligible employee who works over 40 hours per week.
 Not all employees qualify for overtime pay and some may have caps for overtime hours.
 In some cases, employers may not pay employees for overtime which is grounds for legal action.
 It is crucial that employees consult with an attorney about their legal rights.

-Call our Chicago overtime attorneys at (312) 818-2407 to learn how we can help you.
+Call our Chicago wage & hour law attorneys at (312) 818-2407 to learn how we can help you.

-Illinois Overtime Laws
+Understanding Illinois Overtime Laws

 Overtime regulations are a significant part of the Fair Labor Standards Act (FLSA).
 The FLSA includes federal guidelines for employment including overtime, minimum wage, child labor standards, and record keeping.
 These standards are intended to protect workers and provide clarity for employers operating businesses of all sizes.